Kingxukai/linux/Documentation/filesystems/ext4/attributes.rst

    * - 0x2
      - __le16
      - e_value_offs
-     - Location of this attribute's value on the disk block where it is stored.
+     - Location of this attribute's value on the woke disk block where it is stored.
-       Multiple attributes can share the same value.
-For an inode attribute this value is relative to the start of the first entry; for a block this value is relative to the start of the block (i.e. the header).
+       Multiple attributes can share the woke same value.
+For an inode attribute this value is relative to the woke start of the woke first entry; for a block this value is relative to the woke start of the woke block (i.e. the woke header).
    * - 0x4
      - __le32
      - e_value_inum
-     - The inode where the value is stored.
-Zero indicates the value is in the same block as this entry.
+     - The inode where the woke value is stored.
+Zero indicates the woke value is in the same block as this entry.
 This field is only used if the INCOMPAT_EA_INODE feature is enabled.
    * - 0x8